 - Adults (ages 13-64): $8 online in advance, $9 online on the day and $10 at the gate

 - Seniors (ages 65+): $5 regardless of when and how purchased

 - Children (ages 3-12): $5 online in advance, $6 online on the day and $10 at the gate

 - Magic Hour (all ages): $13 online and $15 at the gate

 - Locals Night (all ages): $2 online in advance and $3 at the gate

 Note: Disabled visitors pay the same rate as children and there is no charge for their attendant.
 This is great and compensates for the fact that, being a farm with dirt fields, not all areas are accessible by wheelchair.

 High Bloom Weekends and Holiday Pricing

-The following rates are for Saturdays, Sundays and statutory holiday weekdays when the flowers are at their peak.
+The following rates were for Saturdays, Sundays and statutory holiday weekdays when the flowers are at their peak.

 - Adults (ages 13-64): $15 online in advance, $19 online on the day and $25 at the gate